-    Open-ended questions have no predetermined answers, which can be great for performance reviews; and in the meantime, closed-ended questions (yes/no, strongly agree/strongly disagree) can collect actionable data.
+Open-ended questions have no predetermined answers, which can be great for performance reviews.
+In the meantime, closed-ended questions (yes/no, strongly agree/strongly disagree) can collect actionable data.

-    However, reviews can be done at any increment of time -- from quarterly to semiannually, and even project-based.
+However, reviews can be done at any increment of time—quarterly, semiannually, and even project-based.
 Whether you choose to conduct them every three, six, or twelve months, a variety of surveys have shown that the majority of employees prefer more frequent conversations with managers.

 Personal goals are the goals set forth by each individual employee.
 These goals are 100% about the employee, and are usually great for engaging employees with their work and determining where an employee shines in an organization.

 Corporate goals have more to do with the success of the organization, and therefore the success of individual employees.
 These goals seek to align each team member’s individual goals with the overall goals of the company, bringing about a sense of unity between company and team priorities.